One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 WRITE A FAMILY LETTER

-Finally, recap some of the major events that happened in your lives in the past year.
-A lot has taken place in 2021!
+Finally, recap the major events that happened in your lives in the past year.

 Write it down.
 Then, include something that you each hope for in the coming year.
-As the years pass, take some time to read the letters from previous years.
+As the years pass, take the time to read the letters from previous years.

 Looking for more great family night ideas?
 Get a copy of the pdf below!

-5 Clever Tips to Make the Night Amazing
+5 Clever Tips to Make Family New Years Amazing

 1. USE SIMPLE DECOR